-This version of Dracula is closely based on Bram Stoker's classic novel of the same name.
-A young lawyer (Jonathan Harker) is assigned to a gloomy village in the mists of eastern Europe.
+This version of Dracula is closely based on Bram Stoker's classic novel.
+Young barrister Jonathan Harker is assigned to a gloomy village in the mists of eastern Europe.
 He is captured and imprisoned by the undead vampire Dracula, who travels to London, inspired by a photograph of Harker's betrothed, Mina Murray.
 In Britain, Dracula begins a reign of seduction and terror, draining the life from Mina's closest friend, Lucy Westenra.
 Lucy's friends gather together to try to drive Dracula away.Written by

 This is the best rendition of Dracula ever captured on film.
 Gary Oldman's dark and sensual personae outshines any other vampire who ever dare put on a cape.
 To me Gary Oldman is the most talented and underrated actor ever.
 He becomes who he is playing, however in this role...
 Dracula became him...
 Oldman set the bar so high it is untouchable even to Bela Lugosi.
 Winona Ryder's delicateness suited the role of Mina/Elisabeta nicely and Keanu Reeves played the unsuspecting and naive Jonathan with satisfaction.
 However the whole movie comes together because of Gary Oldman's intoxicating essence.
 He draws the viewers into his darkness and passion and guides them through until the end.
 This film is drastically romantic and hauntingly captivating- just like a real Dracula movie should be.
 The cinematography deserved Oldman's phenomenal performance and perfectly created a true vampire realm.
 Francis Ford Coppola is brilliant.
 This is the spirit of the vampire.